Lemons, Lavender, & Laundry

 • Tea Candles (or battery operated tea candles)

-Once frozen, remove the tins from the freezer.
-If using a stencil, apply to the tin.
-(I just printed off patterns from Google Images.)
+Once frozen, remove the cans from the freezer.
+If using a stencil, apply it to the tin can.
+(I just printed off patterns from Google).
 I went with random swirls and stars, but you can do whatever you want.
-If you are going to use these for a holiday, you can create a design to match the theme.
-Using your hammer and nail, pound the nail into the dots you created for your design, making sure the nail goes through the can.
+Using a hammer and nail, pound the nail into the dots you created for your design, making sure the nail goes through the can.

-Once the paint has dried, you can insert the candles and use the lanterns on your table, or anywhere you feel would be a good spot. *Be careful as you insert and light your candles, there are sharp spots from the nails going through the can!
+Once the paint has dried, you can insert the candles and use the lanterns on your table, or anywhere you feel would be a good spot.

 17 Comments

-« How to Clean A Microwave
+How to Clean A Porcelain Sink »

 Comments